salrashid123/gcp_error_handler/README.md

                 print('     BadRequest Description: ', l.description)

 ```

+The most clear awkwardness is with the bit above is using one class for multiple supers...but i'm looking for suggestion on improving this (maybe only wrap the class for `google.cloud.exceptions.GoogleCloudError`?)

 >> **You can find detail examples for each implementation within the README.md in each folder library `python/README.md`, `java/README.md`, `node/README.md`, `dotnet/README.md`**